-September 6, 2022 — In a private email to customers, Spot and Tango announced it is recalling four batches of its UnKibble Dog Food product line because samples tested positive for Salmonella bacteria.
+September 6, 2022 — In an email to all impacted customers, Spot and Tango announced it is recalling four batches of its UnKibble Dog Food product line because samples tested positive for Salmonella bacteria.

 The lot codes and SKU numbers for affected products listed below can be found on the bottom and back of each pouch.

 No other Spot & Tango products or lot codes are impacted by this recall.

 The following was reproduced from the company’s email recall announcement.

 Salmonella can affect animals eating the product and there is risk to humans from handling contaminated products, especially if they have not thoroughly washed their hands after having contact with the products or any surfaces exposed to these products.

 Dogs with Salmonella infections will most likely not exhibit any symptoms, though in rare cases they may be lethargic and have diarrhea (which may be bloody), fever, and vomiting.
 Some dogs may have only decreased appetite, fever, and abdominal pain.